Part 1 is here.

 I wrote the preceding short story back in April 2009, as part of an as-yet unpublished work of fiction.
 Hope you found it amusing.

 The actual business world is replete with cronies and lobbyists.
 Much of the ‘anti-competitive’ practices that benefit customers are not done by meek, innocent guys like Mang Nicodemus, but by shrewd suck-ups to the bureaucracy.
 But it is hoped that the reader has enough sense to distinguish coercive acts, such as the proposed Philippine antitrust law, from the non-coercive.

-For a short, non-fictionalized discussion of antitrust, see this section of my 2009 book.
-I also have earlier articles on the PLDT buyout of Digitel-Sun:
+For a short, non-fictionalized discussion of antitrust, I have earlier articles on the PLDT buyout of Digitel-Sun: